Northwestern Wildcats Logo

 The team was unofficially called the Fighting Methodists for the university’s commitment to religious views.
 The official nickname referred to the team’s color, purple.
 It only changed in 1924 after a newspaper article called the players “a Purple wall of wildcats.”
 The Wildcats liked the name so much that in a few months, it became official.

 The logo, introduced in 1959, depicted the same cat described in the Chicago Daily Tribune, the purple wildcat that gave the team its name.
-The helmet and ball in the animal’s paws correspond with the equipment of American soccer.
+The helmet and ball in the animal’s paws correspond to the equipment used in American soccer.
 Willie runs forward, not giving up, into the opponent’s scoring zone.
 The emblem represents excitement, strength, and speed.

 1981 – 2011